ncatlab/nlab-content/pages/4341.md

 ## Idea

 Around the nLab and elsewhere, one occasionally sees an expression "the walking _____" where the blank is some mathematical concept.
 This is a colloquial way of referring to an archetypal model of the concept or type, and usually refers to a free or initial context in which such a type can be interpreted.
 The term is believed to have been introduced by [[James Dolan]] (see the reference below).
+Sometimes, "the free-living _____" is alternatively used.

 ## Definition